Deterministic scale-invariant dynamics in a logistic Game-of-Life model: Results

-Next, we analyze the evolution of the capacity dimension across $\lambda$ to quantify changes in the shapes of the largest clusters.
-This analysis `probes' whether clusters become scale-invariant near $\lambda_P$.
-Employing the box-counting method, we calculate the capacity dimensions of the clusters:
+Next, we analyze how the shapes of the largest clusters evolve with $\lambda$ through their capacity dimensions.
+This `probes' whether clusters become scale-invariant near $\lP$.
+Employing the box-counting method, the capacity dimension $\dc$ of the clusters is given by:

-where $\mathcal{N}(\epsilon)$ denotes the minimum number of boxes of size $\epsilon$ needed to cover the cluster (see Appendix \ref{sec:box counting} for methods).
-A capacity dimension $d_c\sim1$ indicates that cluster shapes are more chain-like and sparse, while $d_c\sim2$ indicates that clusters are more area-like and dense.
-The capacity dimensions of the largest five clusters are plotted against $\lambda$ in \Fref{fig:FractalDim_NthLargest}c.
-The obtained values draw close to each other as $\lambda$ approaches $\lambda_P$ from below, and then separate when $\lambda > \lambda_P$.
-In this range, the largest cluster's capacity dimension increases, while the other clusters' capacity dimensions decrease.
+where $\mathcal{N}(\epsilon)$ denotes the minimum number of boxes of size $\epsilon$ needed to cover the cluster (see \SupNoteref{sec:box counting} for details).
+A capacity dimension of $\dc\sim1$ indicates that cluster shapes are more chain-like and sparse, while $\dc\sim2$ indicates that clusters are more area-like and dense.
+The capacity dimensions of the largest five clusters are plotted against $\lambda$ in \MainFigref{fig:FractalDim_NthLargest}c.
+The obtained $\dc$ converge towards each other as $\lambda$ approaches $\lP$ from below, signifying scale invariance at criticality.
+But once $\lambda > \lP$, the capacity dimensions diverge strongly: the largest cluster's capacity dimension increases, while the other clusters' capacity dimensions decrease.

-Moreover, we examine how different samplings of the same clusters change at each \(\lambda\) by calculating the standard deviation of the capacity dimension \(\sigma_c\).
+Moreover, we examine how different samplings of the same clusters change at each \(\lambda\) by calculating the standard deviation \(\sigma_c\) of the capacity dimension.
 This allows us to quantify the stability of the shapes within a given cluster distribution.
-As shown in \Fref{fig:FractalDim_NthLargest}d the \(\sigma_c\) of every cluster decreases and reaches its minimum as $\lambda$ approaches \(\lambda_P\) from below.
-When $\lambda > \lambda_P$, the largest cluster's standard deviation remains stable over different samplings while \(\sigma_c\) of the other clusters increase.
-We note that such fluctuations are also reflected in the susceptibility profile seen in \Fref{fig:actcluster}b.
+As shown in \MainFigref{fig:FractalDim_NthLargest}d the \(\sigma_c\) of every cluster decreases and reaches its minimum as $\lambda$ approaches \(\lP\) from below.
+When $\lambda > \lP$, the largest cluster's standard deviation remains stable over different samplings while \(\sigma_c\) of the other clusters increase.
+Such fluctuations are also reflected in the susceptibility profile seen in \MainFigref{fig:actcluster}b.